sogis/simi/mp/kp/K6_GRETL_Endpoint.md

 * Success paths:
     * JobCreated: No job with name "jobFullPath" was found.
 Job and its dependencies are registered.
     * JobUpdated: The dependencies of the already registered job are not changed due to the request.
 Only the jobs attributes are updated.
-    * TablesUpdated: Some (or all) dependencies to PostgresTable entities of the already registered job are changed due to the request.
+    * LinksActualized: Some (or all) dependencies to PostgresTable entities of the already registered job are actualized due to the request.
 * Failure paths:
     * Unauthorized: Authentication missing or incorrect.
     * Malformed: Request was malformed.
-    * TablesMissing: At least one source and one destination table must be registered.
-If no source and / or destination table could be registered, the TablesMissing exception is returned.
+    * TablesMissing: At least one source and one destination table must be linked.
+If no source and / or destination table could be linked, the TablesMissing exception is returned.
     * Error: Any unhandled server side exception.

 ## Request URL